david thompson painting

 • Do you paint the inside of cabinets when refinishing?

-Painting the inside of your cabinets helps protect them from wear and tear.
-A good paint job can seal the wood and protect your cabinets from damage.
-At David Thompson Painting we recommend allowing the interior of cabinets to dry completely with the cabinet doors off between coats.
-Allow at least 48 hrs. before placing items back into the cabinet.
-Painting the interior of your cabinets can add an extra pop of color to your kitchen.
+Painting the inside of your cabinets is a great way to protect them from everyday wear and tear.
+A solid coat of paint seals the wood, helping to prevent damage.
+At David Thompson Painting, we recommend removing the cabinet doors and letting the interior dry completely between coats.
+Be sure to wait at least 48 hours before putting anything back in the cabinets.
+Plus, painting the insides can add a fun pop of color to your kitchen!

 • What is the difference between cabinet painting and cabinet refinishing?

-Cabinet refinishing and repainting are the same thing.
-Cabinet refinishing includes sanding and all the prep work needed before painting.
-Cabinet painting should include the same prep work, but it is best to clarify this point with your painting contractor.
-Cabinet refinishing is often confused with cabinet resurfacing which includes replacing the cabinet doors and drawer fronts with new ones.
+Cabinet refinishing and cabinet painting are pretty much the same thing.
+Refinishing involves sanding and all the prep work before painting.
+While painting cabinets also requires similar prep, it’s a good idea to confirm this with your contractor.
+It’s also important to note that cabinet refinishing is often confused with cabinet resurfacing, which involves replacing the doors and drawer fronts with brand-new ones.

 • How do you get the smoothest finish when painting cabinets?